image bio

 How Much CoQ10 Should Be Taken in a Dosage?

 CoQ10 is widely recommended for various ailments in different quantities ranging from 100mg - 1,200mg daily.
-And while research on this powerful antioxidant has been steady over the last 60 years, there is no universally-accepted dosage for fertility enhancement.
-Most recommendations suggest 100-200mg per day for age related infertility.
+While research on this powerful antioxidant has been steady over the last 60 years, there is no universally-accepted dosage for improving fertility outcomes.
+Most recommendations suggest 100-200mg per day for age-related infertility.

 It's a good idea to check with your fertility specialist, OBGYN, or reproductive endocrinologist (REI) regarding whether a specific dosage may best benefit your particular condition.
-Also, a thorough fertility test can help in this aspect.
+A thorough fertility test can also help in determining how much CoQ10 you should take.

 Although studies are limited in human models, a promising study in 2017 evaluated whether CoQ10 levels within oocytes or eggs affect embryo quality and function.3 Higher CoQ10 levels within eggs were associated with better quality embryos, improved embryo function, and higher pregnancy rates.3 The results of this study were statistically significant, indicating that this difference is not simply due to chance.